SAMHSA Endorses Recovery Kentucky Model

 Ensure Linkages to Treatment

 According to a 2009 publication, only 45 percent of criminal justice facilities provided any community linkages to methadone treatment clinics.
-Treatment with MAT and brief drug counseling integrated into the probation and parole system have shown positive results in terms of opioid use and re-arrest rates.
+Treatment with MAT and brief drug counseling integrated into the probation and parole system have delivered positive results in terms of opioid use and re-arrest rates.

 Support Police Officer-led Diversion Programs